champlain-cyberlabs/cyberlabs/docs/linux/Software & Password/linux_7.md

 through the various ways of looking at installed software, and determine what applications that you may need to go ahead and get rid of.

-**How to find installed applications/software:**
+## How to find installed applications/software:

 Within Linux there are plenty of different ways you can not only look at the applications that you have installed, but also ways you can get applications installed.
 One of the most common ways you may think of is going ahead and installing an application from a website, such as what you would do with a SSH application such as PuTTY.
-However, with Linux, it\'s not as easy as downloading an installer, and going through a wizard.
+However, with Linux, it's not as easy as downloading an installer, and going through a wizard.
 While that is there for most cases, oftentimes with Linux you get applications with **tar** packages, or tape archives.
 Essentially all these are collections of files that are highly compressed,